After-hours reforms will better target services for patients

-AMA President, Dr Michael Gannon, said today that the Government’s much-needed reforms to after-hours primary care should ensure that after-hours GP services are better targeted towards patients with genuine clinical need.
+AMA President, Dr Michael Gannon, said that the reforms should ensure that after-hours GP services are better targeted towards patients with genuine clinical need.

 “Access to after-hours GP services is a critical part of our health system,” Dr Gannon said.